astro648/astro648/README.md

 ### Glad to see you here!
-I am a student who enjoys development, gaming, music, among other things.
-I have a YouTube channel which I also upload regularly to.
+I am a student who enjoys development, gaming, and music among other things.
+I have a YouTube channel which I also upload regularly to at [https://youtube.com/astro648/](https://youtube.com/astro648/).
 I hope to change the world someday for the better.

 <br/>